FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz/README.md

 [![Build Status](https://travis-ci.org/FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz.png)](https://travis-ci.org/FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz)

-(Note: Travis seems to be having problems with timeouts or something downloading Scala library dependencies.
-This project builds fine, if you do it locally.)

 Presentation for [Pittsburgh TechFest](http://pghtechfest.com/) 2014, Saturday June 7, 2014.

 This repository contains Scala code.
 The Swift code is [here](https://github.com/franklinchen/fizzbuzz-swift).